 The revised ECRL project includes an increase in civil works participation for local contractors from 30% to 40% of the project, as agreed by the asset-owner MRL and CCCC.

-“We also hope that ECRL project will be an exemplary government project that demonstrates the capabilities of our local contractors to work with an international contractor in carrying out and meeting the high standards of a large-scale infra-structure project,” MRL CEO Datuk Seri Darwis Abdul Razak said in a statement today.
+“We also hope that ECRL project will be an exemplary government project that demonstrates the capabilities of our local contractors to work with an international contractor in carrying out and meeting the high standards of a large-scale infrastructure project,” said MRL CEO Datuk Seri Darwis Abdul Razak.

 “With the participation of local contractors, this will not just act as stimulus to the local construction sector but will also serve as a catalyst in the transfer of knowledge and technology in view of the ECRL project to be among the most challenging engineering and construction projects in Malaysia,” he added.